 Come November and it seems like everyone is talking about the approaching cold season.
 Malls and shops are putting up long sleeved clothes for sale, “Autumn-winter” reads every banner.
 On the TV, ads are talking about how the skin needs more intense moisturizing and how the cold weather makes skin dry & scaly.
 Ugh, you almost shudder when the model runs a finger across her dry skin and a line of cracked skin appears.

 I personally start feeling that my skin is taut & itchy especially after a bath.
-It is then that I realise that it is time to switch bath and body products and add some heavily moisturizing body washes and body creams to my collection.
+It is then that I realise that it is time to switch bath and body products and add some heavily moisturizing body washes and body creams to my collection as well as look at skinpro skin care products that my friend recommends.
 But this year I stopped to think about my #babyT.
 Does his skin need any special winter skin care now that he is a toddler and running all over the place?
 Why, when we start changing our own products with the season, don’t we pay enough attention to the products we use for our kids?

 Ok, I admit Bombay doesn’t really have a winter with single digit temperatures.
 But that doesn’t stop the mercury from dropping even if slightly.
 The air does get dry and usually, evenings and early morning are chilly enough to warrant a fully covered baby.
 And babies, especially my babyT has super dry and sensitive skin as it is.
 The cold, dry months ahead are not the kindest on his skin.
 It is just the beginning of November and I am already seeing the need to moisturise him more often.

 But apart from that here are some of the winter skin care ideas I am planning on using in order to make sure he sails through the cold season without much trouble: